poppytait/AndroidWorkshops_BCN/Day 1 - Kotlin Basics/README.md

 ## Homework
 You will use [this starting project](/DoggoApp) for the homework AFTER the first workshop.

 ### Exercise 1

 You will be working on the first screen making changes to `MainActivity.kt` and `activity_main.xml`

-Tip: Tap shift button when in Android Studio to search for these files, try it now...
+* ✓Tip: Tap shift button when in Android Studio to search for these files, try it now...
-Tip2: You can use some of the code you wrote in the codelab and reuse it.
+* ✓Tip 2: You can use some of the code you wrote in the codelab and reuse it.

 Open `activity_main.xml`
 As you can see, the root layout is LinearLayout which is less powerful than the ConstraintLayout you used during the codelab but also easier to use especially for simple layouts.